Märklin: History

-Today, Märklin manufactures and markets trains and accessories in Gauge 1, H0 scale, and Z scale.
-In 1994 Märklin acquired the Nuremberg based model train manufacturer Trix producing DC-operated H0 and N scale.
+Today, Märklin manufactures and markets trains and accessories in Gauge 1, HO scale, and Z scale.
+In 1994 Märklin acquired the Nuremberg based model train manufacturer Trix producing DC-operated HO and N scale.
 Märklin's older trains are considered highly collectible, and Märklin's current offerings enjoy premium status among hobbyists.

 Although Märklin is best known for its trains, from 1914 to 1999, the company produced mechanical construction sets similar to Meccano and Erector.
 Between 1967 and 1982, the company produced a slotcar system called Märklin Sprint.
 Märklin also produced numerous other toys over the years, including lithographed tinplate toy automobiles and boats.
 From 1909 until well into the 1950s they sold a range of alcohol-burning model steam engines.
 These were very educational toys, and could be linked to dynamos to provide lighting.
-In the late 1990s and Märklin purchased the assets of Trix in January 1997, thus adding N gauge to their scale lineup.
+In the late 1990s, Märklin purchased the assets of Trix in January 1997, thus adding N gauge to their scale lineup.

 On 11 May 2006, the company, which had until then been owned by the three families Märklin, Friz and Safft, was sold to the British investment group Kingsbridge Capital, with the support of the employees.
 The purchase price was approximately $38 million.
 At the time, Märklin had approximately $70.5 million in debt, as a result of several years of slumping sales.

 In 2007, the company expanded its product offering by buying the remaining assets of the bankrupt firm, Ernst Paul Lehmann Patentwerk, who owned the LGB brand and product line of G scale model railways.

 On 4 February 2009 Märklin filed for insolvency at the Göppingen municipal court.
 A year and a day later, on 5 February 2010, Märklin announced a return to profitability.

 In 2013 Märklin was acquired by the Simba Dickie Group.

 On July 22, 2013 the managing director Stefan Löbich left Märklin.

 During the 2020-2021 COVID pandemic, Märklin saw an upswing in sales, leading to shortages of parts such as rails, and even found they had to hire new employees and apprentices to meet the demand.